ivangfr/springboot-aws-localstack-dynamodb-lambda-sns-sqs/README.md

     curl -i -X DELETE http://localhost:9080/api/news/<NEWS-ID>
     ```

-  - In `consumer-service` UI, the news should be removed
+  - In `news-consumer` UI, the news should be removed

 ## Demo

-In the `GIF` below, I use `producer-service` Swagger UI to create one random news.
-Then, I delete the news created previously.
-Finally, I create more two news randomly.
+In the `GIF` below, we use `news-producer` Swagger UI to create one random news.
+Then, we delete the news created previously.
+Finally, we create more two news randomly.

 ![demo](documentation/demo.gif)